countpauper/countpauper/Angel/Design/Language Design.md

 cat(ginny)?
 > true
 ```

+## Ranges
+Rangers are collections, like sets and lists, but they are contiguous.
+This allows them to be expressed with
+a start and an end as `[a..b]`.
+Ranges can be inclusive or exclusive on either end `<a..b]` or infinite `[a..]`.
+Membership `@` can be computed on ranges.
+The for-each or for-any operators will iterate over all numbers in
+the range, but only if the size is not infinite.
+The size is infinite if either end is ifinite or if the set contains
+floating points.
+In those cases iteration with for-each or for-any will result in an error.

 ## Conjunction
 A conjunection if expressions is true if all its elements are true.
 The & operator is used for conjunection.
 A conjunection is false as soon as one element is false.
 This is avaluated in a lazy way for performance and for axioms with side effects